 - Having a design that is appealing to site visitors

-- Being fully mobile friendly version
+- Being fully mobile and tablet friendly

 - Having well-structured design that site visitors, including search engines, find easy to use, navigate around and locate what they need